 If in respect of an application for a licence, the Chief Executive Officer is satisfied that the production or design capacity of the premises is so small that it would be unreasonable to impose a fee, the Chief Executive Officer is to waive any amount otherwise payable under regulation 5D in respect of the licence.

-[Regulation 5EB inserted in Gazette 15 Aug 2000 p.
+[Regulation 5EB inserted by Gazette 15 Aug 2000 p.
 4713.]

 5F.
 Fee under r.
 5D(1a)(c) if discharged waste harmless